bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/access-control.md

 The username is the account in question.

->NOTE: Once a user is in the deny list, all Kafkas created by this user will be deprovisioned.
+>NOTE: Once a user is in the deny list, all Dinosaurs created by this user will be deprovisioned.